opendocsg/slw-judgments-backfill/2016_SGCA_46/report.md

 **_Unlawful means conspiracy_**

-13     As noted recently in the Court of Appeal decision of _EFT Holdings, Inc and another v Marinteknik Shipbuilders (S) Pte Ltd and another_ [2014] 1 SLR 860 (“ _EFT Holdings_ ”) at [112], to succeed in a claim of unlawful means conspiracy, the plaintiff has to show the following:
+13     As noted recently in the Court of Appeal decision of _EFT Holdings, Inc and another v Marinteknik Shipbuilders (S) Pte Ltd and another_ <span class="citation">[2014] 1 SLR 860</span> (“ _EFT Holdings_ ”) at [112], to succeed in a claim of unlawful means conspiracy, the plaintiff has to show the following:

  (a) there was a combination of two or more persons to do certain acts;